 To create a temperature compensation circuit, you’ll need something to sense ambient temperature.
 A thermistor is the typical sensing device in most TCXOs.
 Thermistors are resistive devices whose resistance is dependent upon the ambient temperature.

 - Ones with a positive coefficient (their resistance goes up as temperature goes up)

 - Ones with a negative coefficient (their resistance goes down as the temperature goes up)

 Typical temperature compensation circuits combine thermistors and resistors into a voltage divider network to produce the required correction voltage at any temperature.
 This correction voltage is then applied to the varactor.

 If the temperature-compensation circuit matched a crystal's temperature curve exactly, the oscillator's frequency would remain constant as the temperature changed.
 This is not obtainable in the real world because of the variability of crystals available and the thermistor coefficients available.
 Each crystal's temperature stability varies slightly, and the exact thermistor coefficients and values to produce a perfect network area not always available.

-Typically given sets of thermistors are used for all TCXOs in a production lot.
+Typically, given sets of thermistors are used for all TCXOs in a production lot.
 This will allow most TCXOs to be corrected to acceptable stability.
-If a tighter temperature stability is required, the thermistor can be adjusted during the production sequence, but the cost of the TCXO will increase because of higher test times.
+If a tighter temperature stability is required, the thermistor can be adjusted during the production sequence, but the cost of the TCXO will increase because of longer test times.